TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Introduction/Index.rst

 database of addresses - you would use XML or SQL for that.

-.. index:: TypoScript; PHP Arrays
+.. index:: TypoScript; PHP arrays
 .. _typoscript-syntax-php-arrays:

-PHP Arrays
+PHP arrays
 ==========

 In the scope of its use you can also understand TypoScript as a non-